eninedev/eninedev.github.io/entropy/index.md

 ## Honor Code

 > [!important]
-> I will neither give nor receive assistance while completing assignments.
-My work is my own in its entirety.<br>
+> I will neither give nor receive assistance while completing assignments.<br>
+> My work is my own in its entirety.<br>
 > I will not lie, cheat, or steal.<br>
 > I will not tolerate those who violate the Honor Code.

-> [!warning]
-> A Trainee who is found to have violated the Honor Code will be terminated immediately.
+> !!
+A Trainee who is found to have violated the Honor Code will be terminated immediately.

 ### Three rules of thumb